Meet the Staff

 As director of the SDSU Joan and Art Barron Veterans Center, Joan Putnam directs the Center which serves as the hub for all student veteran support services on campus.
 This includes all aspects of the veteran benefit programs for SDSU's undergraduate and graduate veterans, active duty military, reservists, and dependents.
 She also oversees SDSU's Veterans House.

 Joan chairs the SDSU Veterans Scholarship Committee, is co-chair of the SDSU Troops to College working group, serves on the SDSU War Memorial Committee and team-teaches a "Military to Student" transition class.
+She has been asked to serve as a Secretarial appointee to the Department of Veterans Affairs Veterans' Advisory Committee on Education.
 Her commitment to veterans extends beyond her work life – her father was a World War II veteran.